-CFP® PROFESSIONAL A person who holds the CFP designation from FP Canada.
+CFP[®] PROFESSIONAL A person who holds the CFP designation from FP Canada.

-CLIENT The person (individual or legal entity) with whom the Certificant has the formal planner-client relationship.
+CLIENT The person (individual or legal entity) with whom the FP Canada Certificant has a planner-client relationship and/or to whom the Certificant provides financial planning services, advice and/or recommendations, whether modular or holistic.